dantan123/CS50/README.md

-# The repository includes CS and programming exercises in the C language.
+# This repository is based on the problems sets of the popular Harvard CS50 course on Edx.
+/